nickwph/firebase-app-distribution-action/readme.md

 # Distribute To Firebase App Distribution

-A very simplified version of Github Action that does the job fast.
+A very optimized version of Github Action that does the job fast.

 ## Super fast prepation and upload time - ~17s